 Before You Begin

-The sun has been shining more intensely and flowers are blooming.
-Soon, it will be backyard swim party and barbecue weather.
-That means it's time to use some sort of pool test kit to check levels and water quality.
-Don't panic if you didn't ace chemistry in school—the kit is fairly easy to use if you just follow the directions.This particular kit, the 4-in-1 by Guardex, tests your pool water's pH, total chlorine, total bromine, acid demand, and total alkalinity.
+The beginning of warm weather means the beginning of pool season!
+That's when it's time to check your water levels and water quality.
+Don't panic if you didn't ace chemistry in school—pool test kits are fairly easy to use if you just follow the directions.This particular kit, the 4-in-1 by Guardex, tests your pool water's pH, total chlorine, total bromine, acid demand, and total alkalinity.

 02 of 10